qusers/Q6/tests/test1/README.md

 --------------------------------------------------------------------------------

-The following to-do list highlights what needs to be done for expanding the benchmark into something userful.
+The following to-do list highlights what needs to be done for expanding the benchmark into something useful.

 - [ ] Make a script that will send runs of 1, 2, 3, 4, 5ns runs to different cluster nodes
       at the same time.
-- [ ] Make number of processors gradient script.
+- [ ] Make script with number of processors as a gradient.
 - [x] Make a markdown document describing the test.
 - [ ] Make a general R script for plotting and making statistics with the benchmarks.